-To the left of the image, a Black man, with hidradenitis suppurativa (HS), poses looking into the camera with his right arm up, showing scars from his HS flares.
-To his right reads a headline "HS TRUTHS: Patients are ready for more.
-Let's raise the bar in HS care."
-Below is the TRUTHS logo with the HS in TRUTHS highlighted in teal.
+To the left of the image, a Black man with a beard, and hidradenitis suppurativa (HS), poses facing the camera with his tattooed chest exposed, showing scars from his HS flares.
+To his left reads a headline: "HS TRUTH: Patients are ready for more.
+Let's raise the bar in HS care".
+Below the headline is a tag with the patient's name which reads "Jawan, real HS patient."

-To the left of the image, a Black man, with hidradenitis suppurativa (HS), poses looking into the camera with his right arm up, showing scars from his HS flares.
-To his right reads a headline "HS TRUTHS: Patients are ready for more.
-Let's raise the bar in HS care."
-Below is the TRUTHS logo with the HS in TRUTHS highlighted in teal.
+To the left of the image, a Black man with a beard, and hidradenitis suppurativa (HS), poses facing the camera with his tattooed chest exposed, showing scars from his HS flares.
+To his left reads a headline: "HS TRUTH: Patients are ready for more.
+Let's raise the bar in HS care".
+Below the headline is a tag with the patient's name which reads "Jawan, real HS patient."

 Parish, real HS patient.

-For patients with moderate to severe HS, the disease is more than just a skin condition—it’s a chronic, painful reminder of its impact on their overall well-being.
+For patients with moderate to severe HS, it’s more than just a skin condition—it’s a chronic, painful reminder of its impact on their overall well-being.
 From reduced quality of life to emotional distress, HS takes a heavy toll.
-And while patients carry the heaviest burden, managing the disease presents its own challenges for providers.
+And while patients carry the heaviest burden, managing the condition presents its own challenges for providers.
 Incyte is committed to advancing HS care and addressing the needs of all those impacted by this chronic inflammatory condition.1

 A White woman who has brown hair poses looking into the camera with her right arm up, showing scars from her hidradenitis suppurativa (HS) flares.

-A White woman with blonde hair poses looking into the camera lifting up her shirt, showing scars from her hidradenitis suppurativa (HS) flares under her right breast.
+A White woman who has blonde hair poses looking into the camera lifting up her shirt, showing scars from her hidradenitis suppurativa (HS) flares under her right breast.

 A Black man, with hidradenitis suppurativa (HS), poses with a look of defiance into the camera.